Three Mile Island accident: In popular culture

 On March 15, 1979, twelve days before the accident, the movie The China Syndrome premiered and was initially met with backlash from the nuclear power industry, claiming it to be "sheer fiction" and a "character assassination of an entire industry".
 In the film, television reporter Kimberly Wells (Jane Fonda) and her cameraman Richard Adams (Michael Douglas) secretly film a major accident at a nuclear power plant while taping a series on nuclear power.
 At one point in the film, an official tells Wells that an explosion at the plant "could render an area the size of the state of Pennsylvania permanently uninhabitable".
 After the release of the film, Fonda began lobbying against nuclear power.
 In an attempt to counter her efforts, Edward Teller (nuclear physicist, government science adviser, and contributor to the Teller–Ulam thermonuclear bomb design), personally lobbied in favor of nuclear power.
 Teller suffered a heart attack shortly after the incident and joked that he was the only person whose health was affected.

-Three Mile Island and the associated incident features in the UK Channel 4 show Utopia.

 The 2009 superhero film X-Men Origins: Wolverine portrays Three Mile Island in the 1970s serving as a mutant prison run by the film's main antagonist William Stryker and his team of scientists, where they experimented on and combined the mutants' powers for the Weapon X and Weapon XI programs.
 The film portrays the 1979 accident being caused by the destruction from a battle between the characters Wolverine, Sabretooth, and Deadpool.

-The Three Mile Island accident plays a pivotal role in Heat and Light, a 2016 novel by Jennifer Haigh.

-Midnight Oil's song "Harrisburg" from their 1984 album Red Sails in the Sunset is about the accident.